kakwa/puppet-samba/README.md

 ### Idmap

-Idmap is to map user ids to unix uid/uid numbers, it supports several backends which can be configured with the following resources.
+Idmap is to map user ids to unix uid/uid numbers, it supports several back-ends which can be configured with the following resources.

 Note that configuring a '\*' domain seems necessary for Idmap to properly work.